thelindr/newspaper-assignment/README.md

-# Sprint 1: News Paper Assignment
+# Sprint 1: Newspaper Assignment

 Today's assignment is to create a classig newspaper grid that lists articles that is responsive and works both for desktop, tablet and mobile.
 We are going to use the webpage [kit.se](https://kit.se/) and make our version of their grid, for desktop, tablet and phone.
 The section we will focus on looks like this on desktop: